 EPS Diluted Before Unusual Expense 1.67

 Click here to see Apple Inc's. most recent income statement.

 Income Statement Uses

-Analysts use the income statement for data to calculate financial ratios such as return on equity (ROE), return on assets (ROA), gross profit, operating profit, earnings before interest and taxes (EBIT), and earnings before interest taxes and amortization (EBITDA).
-The income statement is often presented in a common-sized format, which provides each line item on the income statement as a percent of sales.
-In this way, analysts can easily see which expenses make up the largest portion of sales.
-Analysts also use the income statement to compare year-over-year (YOY) and quarter-over-quarter (QOQ) performance.
+Analysts use the income statement for data to calculate financial ratios such as return on equity, return on assets, gross profit, operating profit, earnings before interest and taxes, and earnings before interest taxes and amortization.
+Companies often present the income statement in a common-sized format, which provides each line item on the income statement as a percent of sales.
+In this format, analysts can easily see which expenses make up the largest portion of sales.
+Analysts also use the income statement to compare year-over-year and quarter-over-quarter performance.
 The income statement typically provides two to three years of historical data for comparison.

 To learn more about the income statement and how to use them in investment selection, please read Understanding The Income Statement and Find Investment Quality In The Income Statement.